 Panagtagbo: Every January before Sinulog Festival

-Translacion (Gathering of the Holy Family), coincidentally the patrons of Cebu are Santo Niño and Birhen sa Guadelupe, Saint Joseph in Mandaue City.
-This is celebrated every January when the three statues meet in the national shrine of Saint Joseph often called the Translacion where a fluvial procession follows.
+People celebrate this event every January when the three statues meet in the national shrine of Saint Joseph, often referred to as the Translacion, followed by a fluvial procession.
 There are singing and dancing competitions and street dancing that happen during the Bibingkahan in honor of the Sto.
 Niño.

 Tagbo Festival: [19th of January (Poro, Camotes Island)]

 It is celebrated every January in honor of patron Sto.
 Niño de Poro.
 Beloved memoir of a living past, Tagbo is the cornerstone from which this great municipality has sprung.

 Rich in cultural heritage and deep in spiritual values, Tagbo is a very significant event precluding the birth of a town very dear to the hearts of her sons and daughters.